-Note: This is an updated version of this blog: Health Savings Accounts: A Triple-Tax-Free Retirement Benefit.
-This blog updates IRS limits for Health Savings Accounts and High-Deductible Health Plans.
-It also includes some additional edits and a new video.
+Note: This is an updated version of this blog: Health Savings Accounts: An Often-Overlooked Tax Benefit.
+This blog was also updated in April 2023.
+The most up-to-date version can be found here.
+The IRS limits for Health Savings Accounts and High-Deductible Health Plans have been updated.
+Some additional information is also provided.

 The most common way to save for retirement through our employers is a workplace retirement account such as a 401(k) or a 403(b) plan.
 Those who are self-employed can use a Keogh or a self 401(k) plan instead.
 However, these conventional ways to save may not represent the best choices.
 If you are employed and can realize similar rates of return, you may be better off contributing to a Health Savings Account (HSA) before funding conventional retirement accounts.
 (Note that depending on the actual circumstances, if you receive an employer match to your contributions, you should take advantage of that benefit first.)

 In an earlier post where we shared some tax-planning tips, we mentioned the benefits of contributing to an HSA.
 We wanted to expand on the benefits of including HSAs as part of your financial plan.